Biswajit-Behera/Vibe/README.md

 The MongoDB connection in _./database.js_ has been omitted as indicated on line 20 by '_[OMITTED]_'.
 Hence, no database connection will occur.

-# Preview Images

-Not final versions, will be cropped and updated

-## Homepage

-Placeholder -- images coming soon.

-## Tweets

-## Likes, comments, and retweets

 ### Replying on a tweet